peterdikant/xair-remote/README.md

 This file configures the X-Touch to operate as a simple set of levels and mutes for the X-Air to support a "dumb mixer" install.
-The basic concept of the design is to concieve of the encoders `E1` through `E8` as levels and the buttons `B01` through `B16` as a mutes for the 16 channels of the X-Air.
+The basic concept of the design is to conceive of the encoders `E1` through `E8` as levels and the buttons `B01` through `B16` as a mutes for the 16 channels of the X-Air.
 The buttons `LA` and `LB` switch the levels to match the upper or lower row of buttons.
-The rings around the encoders show the levels whil prssing the encoders returns the level to 0db to quickly reset the mixer.
+The rings around the encoders show the levels while pressing the encoders returns the level to 0db to quickly reset the mixer.
 The main fader `F1` is not used.

 ## License